 A Personal Water Filter Story

-I have been hiking and camping in the Canadian back-country for many years.
+I have been hiking and camping in the Canadian back-country since I was a child.
 One sunny morning, I stopped for a refreshing drink of pure glacier-fed, river water.
-After gulping down almost a liter of this teeth-freezing water, I hoisted my backpack onto my shoulders and began to work my way up the river again.
+After gulping down almost a litre of this teeth-freezing water, I hoisted my backpack onto my shoulders and began to work my way up the river again.

-In the distance, I could see the rotting carcass of a moose, that had fallen victim to a pack of wolves.
+In the distance, I could see the rotting carcass of a moose, that had fallen victim to a pack of wolves, and I had been drinking this moose-flavoured water!

 The remainder of that morning was filled with thoughts of water filters, and of how soon I could get one into my hands.